QBladeOcean/QBladeOceanDocs/docs/source/src/user/turbine/turbine.rst

 Aerodynamic only Turbine Definitions
 ------------------------------------

 A turbine object can either be defined with or without a structural model definition.
-If the turbine object is defined without a structural model it is assumed as a rigid model, and only aerodynamic forces are evaluated during a simulation.
+If the turbine object is defined without a structural model, it is treated as a rigid model, and only its aerodynamic behavior is evaluated during a simulation.
 The only operational modes for a turbine object without a structural model are constant or prescribed operational speed (see :ref:`Aerodynamic Modeling`).

 Aeroelastic Turbine Definitions
 -------------------------------